Evryway/evryway.github.io/_posts/2016-6-17-Dev-Blog-week-17.md

 just using it directly - at the very least, it's given me an idea of the amount of effort I'll need to put into writing this stuff properly myself.

-One piece of wierdness that crops up with the Avatar driving is strange motion occuring on hands and feet.
+One piece of wierdness that crops up with the Avatar driving is strange motion occurring on hands and feet.
 It's probable that I've simply not got the correct settings set up on the tracking, but the thumb-hand rotation doesn't appear to be working correctly (the cube-man shows the thumb orientation, the unity avatar doesn't appear to reflect this at all).
 The knee-heel joint